 - Tell users in explicit terms that you value their privacy and they won’t be getting any spam.

 10. Create a Compelling CTA

 The importance of your call to action cannot be understated, as it’s the first step in the conversion process and will compel users to hit that sign-up button.

 Let a user know what you do, why they need you, and what sets you apart – and do it quickly.
 It sounds like a tall order, but these tips will help:

 - Put yourself into your customer’s shoes.
 Change one word in your CTA content: Take your “You” and turn it into “My.”
 A recent study found this simple switch increased conversion by 90 percent.

 - Be bold.
 Use color, shapes, fonts, words, and placement that draw a user’s eye and capture their attention.
 Select a bold and contrasting color that clearly communicates an action to your visitor.

 - Consider placing your CTA in the main navigation or footer, so it’s visible across your site.

 An Intuitive Form Creates Business Value

-Forms that can entice your visitor and are easy to complete create increased time spent on your webpage and ultimately drive more customers to your product or service.
-The importance of a good form is impossible to overstate.
+HTML Forms that are easy to complete create increased time spent on your webpage and ultimately drive more customers to your product or service.

 Draw your users to your form with a compelling CTA and make your form easy to navigate, with natural language.
 This will entice your users to complete your form, which will lead to more business in the future.